sirredbeard/microsoft-opensource/README.md

 * Releases source for Singularity, an experimental OS to CodePlex
 * Begins distributing the open source jQuery JavaScript library with Visual Studio
 * Acquires Powerset, it's first open source acquisition, upstreams code from HBase to Apache Hadoop
+* Open sources the Managed Extensibility Framework (MEF) to CodePlex under MS-PL, one of the first bits of the .NET framework to be open sourced

 ### 2009